codegod100/notes/cosmos network.md

 [[ethereum]] is one block chain; think empire

-rome fell because it was too large. competiting interests.
+rome fell because it was too large. competing interests.

 cosmos is a federation of villages, each network focused on specific task